pongthep/atlas-metadata-extractor/README.md

-# apache-atlas-external-tools
+# Apache Atlas Assistance
-Tools to support using apache atlas
+Scripts to support using apache atlas